Rising cost of living in the UK

 The NHS Long term plan and subsequent Mental health implementation plan commit to achieving 100% coverage of crisis care via NHS 111 by 2023/24.
 In 2021 the Government announced £150 million of funding for crisis mental health facilities and patient safety in mental health units.
 In January 2023, it was announced £7 million of the funding would be allocated to new mental health ambulances. £143 million would go towards 150 new projects, including schemes providing alternatives to A&E.

-The Government has said a national investigation of mental health in-patient services will commence in October 2023.
-This will include investigating how service providers learn from deaths and translate learning into improvement.
+The Government has said a national investigation of mental health in-patient services will look at how service providers learn from deaths and translate learning into improvement.
 The NHS Mental Health Safety Improvement Programme includes a focus on suicide prevention and reduction for mental health inpatients.

-In the 2023 Spring Budget, the Government announced a £10 million grant fund for suicide prevention VSCE organisations across 2023 to 2025.
+In the 2023 Spring Budget, the Government announced a £10 million grant fund for suicide prevention for voluntary, community and social enterprise sector organisations across 2023 to 2025.

 Since September 2020, health education has been a statutory part of the curriculum in primary and secondary schools in England.
 The Government has

-published statutory guidance on relationships and sex education (RSE) and health education, including recognising and discussing mental health concerns.
+published statutory guidance on relationships and sex education and health education, including recognising and discussing mental health concerns.
+The 2023 suicide prevention strategy says suicide prevention will be considered as part of an ongoing review of the curriculum.

 The Government is supporting mental health in educational settings by offering funding to train a Senior Mental Health Lead in each school and college and rolling out Mental Health Support Teams in schools.